Ernest Bell (activist): Early life and education

-Bell was born in Hampstead, the son of the publisher George Bell.
-He was educated at St Paul's School, London and attended Trinity College, Cambridge, graduating in 1873 with an BA and an MA in 1876.
-During his time at Cambridge, Bell had joined the RSPCA in 1873 and in 1874 had become a vegetarian after reading Dr. Thomas Low Nichols' pamphlet How to Live on Sixpence a Day.
-Bell learned German in Dresden after graduation.
+Ernest Bell was born in Hampstead on 8 March 1851, the second son of the publisher George Bell and his wife, Hannah Simpson.
+He was educated at St Paul's School, London and went on to study at Trinity College, Cambridge, where he graduated with a BA in 1873 and a MA in 1876.
+After graduating, Bell studied German in Dresden.